-Example of radio frequency connectivity would be your typical television remote for it uses radio frequency, which enables you to switch channels remotely.
-Other examples include wireless light switches, electrical meters with in-home displays, traffic management systems and other consumer and industrial equipment that requires short-range low-rate wireless data transfer.
+An example of radio frequency connectivity would be your typical television remote for it uses radio frequency, which enables you to switch channels remotely.
+Other examples include wireless light switches, electrical meters with in-home displays, traffic management systems, and other consumer and industrial equipment that requires short-range low-rate wireless data transfer.

 An Active Reader Active Tag (ARAT) system uses active tags awoken with an interrogator signal from the active reader.
 Bands RFID runs on: 120–150 kHz (10cm), 3.56 MHz (10cm-1m), 433 MHz (1-100m), 865-868 MHz (Europe), 902-928 MHz (North America) (1-12m).

 Pros and Cons of RFID